Contents

 generator expression, make sure you thought through the lifetime

-implications and use GENERATE_COPY
+implications and use GENERATE_COPY or

-were introduced in Catch2 2.7.1.
+GENERATE_COPYandGENERATE_REFwere introduced in Catch2 2.7.1.

 You can also override the inferred type by using

-as the first argument to the macro.
+as<type> as the first argument to the macro.
 This can

 be useful when dealing with string literals, if you want them to come

-out as std::string
+out as std::string:

-("type conversion", "[generators]") {
+TEST_CASE("type conversion", "[generators]") {

-TEST_CASEauto str = GENERATE(as<std::string>{}, "a", "bb", "ccc");
+auto str = GENERATE(as<std::string>{}, "a", "bb", "ccc");

-(str.size() > 0);
+REQUIRE(str.size() > 0);

-This section applies from Catch2 3.5.0.
+}This section applies from Catch2 3.5.0.
 Before that, random generators were a thin wrapper around distributions from

-All of the random(a, b)
+All of the random(a, b) generators in Catch2 currently

 generate uniformly distributed number in closed interval [a; b].
 This is

-different from std::uniform_real_distribution
+different from std::uniform_real_distribution, which should

 return numbers in interval [a; b) (but due to rounding can end up